Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

 Brassic season 3: Will there be a third series of Joe Gilgun and Danny Brocklehurst’s acclaimed Sky One comedy drama?

-With the first two seasons of Joe Gilgun’s semi-autobiographical series Brassic praised by critics, can fans expect to see more of the Brassic gang in Hawley?
+With the first two seasons of Joe Gilgun’s semi-autobiographical series Brassic praised by critics, fans can expect to see more of the Brassic gang in Hawley in 2021.

 Co-created by Joseph Gilgun (who plays Vinnie in the show) and Bafta-winning writer Danny Brocklehurst, Brassic season 2 saw Vinnie and the gang get up to more raucous escapades in the fictional northern town of Hawley.

-But can fans expect more Brassic on Sky One with NOW TV?
+Fans will be thrilled to know that we can expect more Brassic on Sky One with NOW in 2021.
 Here’s what we know about Brassic season 3 and beyond...

-If filming for season 3 was to go ahead, it would be incredibly difficult to film with social distancing guidelines in place.
+If filming for season 3 was to go ahead, he added, it would be incredibly difficult to film with social distancing guidelines in place.

 "It takes about 40 or 50 people to make a TV show, some of whom need to be close together, some of whom might be hugging or kissing, and you can’t really film the show with masks on," he said.